seagreen/Jcase/README.md

 ## Jsuite

-A specific way of collecting Tcases into a test suite.
+A specific way of collecting Jcases into a test suite.

 Example: